Yrrrrrf/computer_engineering/languages/python/libraries/matplotlib/matplotlib.md

 # [matplotlib](https://matplotlib.org/)
-Is a [[python]] library for creating charts and graphs.
+Is a [[python]] library for **creating charts and graphs**.
 It provides high-performance, easy-to-use data structures and data analysis tools.

 ## Installation
 ```bash